rsoiffer/Forge-of-Power/basic-rules.md

 ## Turns in Combat

 Characters take turns during combat, as who acts first can be very important.
 When a fight breaks out, everyone involved makes an Initiative roll.
 Whoever gets the highest result takes the first turn.
-On your turn, you can use one Action power and any number of Free powers.
+On your turn, you can use one {% icon 1-Action %} power and any number of {% icon Free %} powers.
+After you use a {% icon Free %} power once, it counts as a {% icon 1-Action %} power for you for the rest of your turn.

 At the end of your turn, you pick who takes the next turn, ally or enemy.
-If you attacked a creature, that creature can choose to overrule your choice and take the next turn instead.
+If you attacked a creature, that creature can choose to {Interrupt} your choice and take the next turn instead.
 No matter what, no one can take multiple turns in the same round.
 The round ends once everyone has taken a turn.
 The person who took the last turn in the round chooses who starts the next round.

-## Attacking
+## Movement and Zones

-Player characters are often involved in armed combat against enemies.
-When any character wants to make an attack with a [weapon](weapons.html), they follow the rules below.

-### Attack Rolls
-Every weapon is associated with a particular skill, such as Melee Weapons for a laser sword or Heavy Weapons for a blaster rifle.
-When you attack, make a special skill roll (called an **attack roll**) with the skill associated with the weapon you're attacking with.
-The DC for this skill roll is your target's AC.
-On a failure or critical failure, your attack misses or is blocked, and has no effect on your target.
-On a success, your attack is a hit and deals damage.
-On a critical success, your attack is a critical hit and deals double damage.

-### Damage Rolls
-When you hit an attack, you deal damage to your target.
-Your attack's damage and damage type are listed in the weapon's stat block.
-If you're making a melee attack, note the attribute you added to the attack roll, and add this attribute as a bonus to the attack's damage.
-If you're making a ranged attack, **do not** add this attribute to the attack's damage.
-Compute the total damage, and subtract this value from your target's HP.
+When the group needs a precise map of an area, usually for combat, the GM divides the game world into **zones**.
+A zone is an abstract area, usually about 30 feet on a side.
+Every character is in a zone, and multiple character can be in the same zone.
+You can use the {Stride} power to move between zones.

 ## Saving Throws